100 Million Americans Carry Medical Debt (2026)

 How do healthcare costs connect to the American Distress Index?

-Healthcare inflation is a direct input to the ADI's Cost Pressure component (6.9% weight).
-When healthcare costs rise faster than wages, the excess comes from household savings, food budgets, or debt — feeding the Buffer Depletion component (21.6% weight).
-The ADI currently reads 64.4 (Elevated).
+Healthcare costs are context for the ADI rather than a direct input.
+When healthcare costs rise faster than wages, the excess comes from household savings, food budgets, or debt — and the savings rate that absorbs the pressure is the input to the ADI's Safety Net & Buffer domain.
+The ADI currently reads 44.6 (Typical).
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.
 The Medicaid unwinding adds to distress by removing the insurance safety net for millions, increasing out-of-pocket exposure.
 For the full index methodology, see the ADI page.
 The cost-of-living statistics page tracks healthcare alongside other expense categories.